Skip to main content

 Alternative Repayment Arrangements

-As part of the MARP, we have a number of Alternative Repayment Arrangements.
-The availability of the arrangements will depend on your individual circumstances and our assessment of your Standard Financial Statement (SFS).
+As part of the Mortgage Arrears Resolution Process (MARP), we offer a variety of alternative repayment arrangements.
+The availability of these arrangements depends on your individual circumstances and our assessment of your Standard Financial Statement (SFS).

-Your monthly repayment will be amended to lower than your normal full monthly repayment for a specified limited period of time.
-This means that you will stop paying all or part of your mortgage repayment (capital and interest) for the duration of the arrangement.
+Your monthly repayment will be reduced to less than your normal full monthly repayment for a specified limited period of time.
+During this period, you may stop paying all, or part, of your mortgage repayment (capital and interest).

 If you have insurance repayments billing with your mortgage repayment, these will continue to bill during the arrangement.
 At the end of the agreed arrangement period, your mortgage repayments for the remaining term will be recalculated which will result in your monthly mortgage repayments increasing.